top of page

 • Dental care: Diabetes increases the risk of infections, so dental health is important.

-• Vaccinations and parasite control: Keeping pets healthy overall supports their ability to manage diabetes.
+• Vaccinations and parasite control: Keeping companion animals healthy overall supports their ability to manage diabetes.

 While preventing diabetes is always the goal, regular checkups and early diagnosis give your companion animal the best chance at a healthy, happy life.
 Let this Diabetes Awareness Month serve as a gentle reminder to keep up with routine veterinary checkups for your companion animal's well-being.